-Despite restricted female migration and significant population structure, all New Zealand populations showed relatively high genetic diversity (overall $b = 0.91, \pi = 2.2\%$ ) given their relatively small population sizes and degree of isolation.
-Natoli et al. (2004) reported haplotype diversity values ranging from h = 0.43 to 0.72 for coastal T. truncatus populations and from h = 0.73 to 0.94 for pelagic ones, concluding that coastal populations had comparatively lower genetic diversity.
+Despite restricted female migration and significant population structure, all New Zealand populations showed relatively high genetic diversity (overall $h = 0.91, \pi = 2.2\%$) given their relatively small population sizes and degree of isolation.
+Natoli et al. (2004) reported haplotype diversity values ranging from b = 0.43 to 0.72 for coastal T. truncatus populations and from h = 0.73 to 0.94 for pelagic ones, concluding that coastal populations had comparatively lower genetic diversity.
 Krützen et al. (2004) analyzed 220 mtDNA control region sequences from coastal Tursiops sp. from Western Australia and identified only 8 unique haplotypes with a diversity of h = 0.66.
 In contrast, the analysis of 127 mtDNA control region sequences from Northland represented 15 unique haplotypes with a value of b = 0.88.
-The relatively high genetic diversity encountered in New Zealand, particularly Northland, is not explained by current population sizes or rates of female migration between local populations; the same pattern of high diversity was observed in most populations worldwide, except for those described as belonging to the inshore ecotype.
+The relatively high genetic diversity encountered in New Zealand, particularly Northland, is not explained by current population sizes or rates of female migration between local populations; the same pattern of high diversity